Gouvernathor/parliamentarch/README.rst

   - The difference between the radii of two consecutive rows is a constant called the "row thickness" (radii is the plural of radius).

-  - The seat are circles (or disk) of equal radius.
-That radius divided by the row thickness makes the "seat radius factor".
+  - The seat are circles (or disks) of equal radius.
+That radius divided by half of the row thickness makes the "seat radius factor".

   - The center of a seat is on the arc of that seat's row.
   - In a given row, the distance between two neighboring seats is a constant.